civicrm/civicrm-sysadmin-guide/docs/setup/security.md

     passwords are of a sufficient complexity and length (e.g. minimum 8 characters, including letters and numbers), and must not be shared or divulged over insecure communications like email.

-# checkDirectoriesAreNotBrowseable
+## Filesystem permissions

+### Directories should not be browsable

 In its default configuration, CiviCRM places some uploaded and server-generated data in the CMS's data folder (such as Drupal's "sites/default/files" or Joomla's "media").
 This folder is web-accessible, but many of the documents processed by CiviCRM should not be web-accessible.
 If CiviCRM's data folders are not suitably protected from web access, then sensitive information may be disclosed.

 If these directories are accessible and browseable, then data from your site may be indexed by search engines.
-This makes it significantly easier for an attacker to identify your site.# checkUploadsAreNotAccessible
+This makes it significantly easier for an attacker to identify your site.

+### Uploads should not be accessible

 If you see this warning, CiviCRM is alerting you that it was able to retrieve a file from the CiviCRM uploads directory over HTTP.
 If this is the case then there is a risk of personal data being exposed via your CiviCRM install.